gferhpc/supercomputing.tue.nl/docs/blog/posts/events/2024/2024-09-05_comsol_training.md

 # COMSOL Training

 We are organizing a COMSOL training event at the TU/e.
-Open to all TU/e researchers who use or want to use COMSOL: [https://events.hpc.tue.nl/](https://events.hpc.tue.nl/){target=_blank}.
+Open to all TU/e researchers who use or want to use COMSOL.
 Only a few seats left!